 Pityriasis Rosea is a common skin disease consisting of oval, scaling pink patches that may appear on the trunk and extremities.
 In most cases the eruption begins with a single scaling patch, commonly called the ‘herald patch’, followed 1 – 2 weeks later by development of the widespread rash.
 Pityriasis Rosea can appear at any age.
 Pityriasis Rosea symptoms are treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.

 The cause of Pityriasis Rosea is not known and does not seem to be contagious.

 What is the natural course of Pityriasis Rosea?

-Pityriasis Rosea lasts from 6 – 12 weeks and then disappears leaving no scars.
-Naturally, you should contact Dr. Green if your condition becomes much worse or if it does not seem to follow the pattern.
+Pityriasis Rosea lasts approximately 6 – 12 weeks and then disappears leaving no scars.
+You should contact Dr. Green if your condition becomes worsens or if it does not seem to follow the pattern.

 How is Pityriasis Rosea treated?

-Treatment is for relief of symptoms only and does not alter the overall course of the disease.
-Sometimes the rash is itchy.
-In that case, a prescription anti-itch cream or lotion to be applied to the uncomfortable areas may be provided to patients.
+Treatment is only for relief of symptoms and does not alter the overall course of the disease.
+One of the symptoms of the rash is itching.
+In that case, a prescription of an anti-itch cream or lotion can be provided for patients, to be applied to the uncomfortable areas.